McFacts III: Compact binary mergers from AGN disks over an entire synthetic universe: Methods

-In practice, we adopt an AGND inferred from infrared bolometric luminosity estimates \citep{Lyon2024}, integrating over a single luminosity bin for $\log_{10}(L/L_{\odot}) \in [10.5,11]$ to estimate the total number of AGN in a $\mathrm{Mpc^{3}}$ volume of the Universe for a given redshift.
+Observations in different wavelengths can be used to infer an AGND \citep{Ueda2014,Lyon2024}.
+We adopt an AGND inferred from infrared bolometric luminosity estimates \citep{Lyon2024}, integrating over a single luminosity bin for $\log_{10}(L/L_{\odot}) \in [10.5,11]$ to estimate the total number of AGN in a $\mathrm{Mpc^{3}}$ volume of the Universe for a given redshift.
 This is consistent with the $\log_{10}(L/L_{\odot}) = 10.75$ line in Figure 7 of \citet{Lyon2024}.

 Finally, we have a population of early- and late-type galaxy samples with $M_*$, $M_{\mathrm{SMBH}}$, and $M_{\mathrm{NSC}}$ which represent the AGN population beginning a period of accretion in a $\mathrm{Mpc}^3$ volume for each 100 Myr epoch of evolutionary history.
-We further separate these galaxy samples into bins according to $M_*$, allowing us to characterize the AGN for a synthetic universe using \mcfacts{} runs for populations of galaxies with a discrete selection of mass assumptions.
+We further separate these galaxy samples into bins according to $M_*$, allowing us to characterize the AGN for a synthetic universe.
+The total AGND for a given epoch (Eq. \ref{eq:duty-cycle}) is divided among these types and mass bins (according to GSMF samples) in order to properly weigh sample mergers from each \mcfacts{} simulation when integrating over evolutionary history.
+As there are $N=100$ \mcfacts{} galaxy realizations in each mass bin, the weight assigned to each BBH merger (indexed by $k$) in a given mass bin, for a given galaxy morphology, in a particular epoch of evolutionary history is:

+where $f_{\mathrm{GSMF}}$ is the fraction of GSMF samples in a particular mass bin (of early or late type).